FAHMEEDP/mal-ed-anemia-biomarkers/README.md

 | `supp_table3` | Combined iron/B12/lead/anemia status at 144 months |
 | `fig3` | Spearman correlation heatmap: hemoglobin vs. biomarkers by age |
 | `supp_table4` | Height-for-age z-score by anemia status |

+## License

+MIT License — see `LICENSE`.

+## Citation

+If you use this code, please cite the associated manuscript (details to be added upon publication).